 Hartzog traveled to Google's corporate headquarters during the 2012 academic semester.
 As in his presentation at Facebook, Hartzog explored how the term privacy has been over-extended in the digital age and how other more refined concepts such as confidentiality and obscurity might be more effective to guide policy and design.

 The months of June and July were busy for Hartzog.
 In addition, to his Facebook presentation, he traveled to Portsmouth, New Hampshire, for the International Association of Privacy Professionals' Navigate conference where he gave an uplifting presentation about obscurity as a better way to think about privacy.
-To access a video recording of his Navigate presentation, go to https://www.youtube.com/watch?v=I66-0k4dXlQ.
+Access video of his Navigate presentation.
 Also, Hartzog traveled to the Federal Trade Commission in Washington, D.C, to present his latest paper, "The FTC and the New Common Law of Privacy," with co-author Daniel Solove.
 He also spoke at a conference titled "The Law & Economics of Privacy and Data Security," which was hosted by the Law and Economics Center at the George Mason University School of Law.

 Hartzog will speak on "Reviving Implied Confidentiality" at Clare College at the University of Cambridge in August.

 "Privacy law and policy has never been more important than in the digital age," he said.
 "Since most companies now deal with significant amounts of personal information, they cannot afford to have poor privacy and data security practices.
 Privacy is also critical in the law enforcement context, given the massive amount of personal information available for use in criminal investigations and intelligence gathering."